Last Updated on December 17, 2021

-Blender is a free software that helps you create 3D artwork and graphics for either work or just for fun.
+Blender is a free software that helps you create 3D artwork and graphics.
+While any average mouse can work just fine with the software, specialized devices can streamline your work flow.

 1. 3DConnexion 3DX SpaceNavigator – Recommended Mouse for Blender and 3D Modelling

-This gives you better control of what you’re building as you can close in on the subject and inspect every single plane with more agility than a regular mouse can give you.
+This gives you tremendous control over your 3D modelling as you can close in on the subject and inspect every single plane with more agility than a regular mouse.

 The unit is portable and you can even get a little bag that you can tuck the mouse in and carry it around.